-‘Vanishing Twin Syndrome’ leaves baby with birthmark resembling his twin sister
+‘Vanishing twin syndrome’ leaves baby with birthmark resembling his twin sister

 “I got tons of inboxes from other people that had went through the same thing,” said Givens.
 “And it kinda touched me because I felt like I wasn’t alone.”

-‘Vanishing Twin Syndrome’ can leave the surviving fetus with an increased risk of cerebral palsy and gestational diabetes.
+“Vanishing Twin Syndrome” can leave the surviving fetus with an increased risk of cerebral palsy and gestational diabetes.
 Payelon has neither.
-He is 100-percent healthy and tipped the scales at 6.2 lbs. at birth.
+Born at 6.2 pounds, he is a healthy baby boy.

 “I’m just happy to have him,” said Givens.